EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 Also, an API was developed to interact more easily with the Keycloak API, that allows client, resource, policies and permissions management.

 The API documentation can be found in its [Swagger UI](http://identity-api-protected.192-168-49-2.nip.io/docs) at the service endpoint - [http://identity-api-protected.192-168-49-2.nip.io/docs](http://identity-api-protected.192-168-49-2.nip.io/docs).

+The Identity API is best used in combination with the [`eoepca-portal`](../quickstart/scripted-deployment.md#eoepca-portal) test aide, which can be used to establish a login sesssion in the browser to the benefit of the Identity API swagger UI.<br>
+See section [EOEPCA Portal](../quickstart/scripted-deployment.md#eoepca-portal) for details regarding deployment/configuration of the [`eoepca-portal`](../quickstart/scripted-deployment.md#eoepca-portal).

 ## Token Lifespans